Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Retrospective Analysis

 \subsection{Analysis}

-We developed a tool called \offlinetool that pairs deposit and withdrawal transactions from blockchains into bridge transactions, and applies the balance invariant and consistency checks on them.
-Using the transactions we collected for the 12 attacks across 11 bridges and 21 chains, \offlinetool analyzed over 10\mil bridge transactions (20\mil individual deposit and withdrawal transactions), identifying more than 2.3\thou bridge transactions associated with the attacks and 1.1\thou more that violated the balance invariant.
+We developed a tool called \offlinetool that pairs deposit and withdrawal transactions from blockchains into bridge transactions, and applies the balance invariant and consistency checks on them.\footnote{As consistent with prior work~\cite{hu2024piecing}, we ignore transactions for which we cannot pair because of incomplete information (e.g., deposits to a valid blockchain that we do not support).} Using the transactions we collected for the 12 attacks across 11 bridges and 21 chains, \offlinetool analyzed over 10\mil bridge transactions (20\mil individual deposit and withdrawal transactions), identifying more than 2.3\thou bridge transactions associated with the attacks and 568 more that violated the balance invariant.

 Table~\ref{table:bridges-and-txns-flagged} summarizes our results.
 For each attack, it shows the bridge involved, the date of the attack, the claimed loss in USD, the number of transactions \offlinetool analyzed, and the number and kinds of transactions that violated the balance invariant.
 Below we discuss these two categories of transactions in more detail.
 For further context on each of the attacks, Appendix~\ref{sec:attack-summaries} provides a descriptive account summarizing how the attacks transpired.